 How is it composed?

-The Working Group is led by Ms. Alexandra Dulkiewicz (EPP/PL) and consists of six CoR members.
-They meet twice per year.
-The members of the Working Group are: Mr Stavros Stavrinides (PES/CY), Mr Pavel Branda (ECR/CZ), Mr Gints Kaminskis (Renew Europe/LV), Mr Krzysztof Iwaniuk (EA/PL) and Mr Florian Siekmann (Greens/DE).
+The Working Group is led by Ms. Alexandra Dulkiewicz (EPP/PL) and consists of 13 CoR members.
+They meet at least twice per year.
+See the members of the Working Group.